...

 2. If you don’t have binoculars or you don’t want to make it, then plan to show your child how to make their hands into binoculars.

-5. Once they’re ready, take them outside and tell them we are observing animals today.
+5. Lastly, take them outside and tell them we are observing animals today.
 Look through your “binoculars” until you spot a toy animal.
 Have your child tell you which one they see and you share your discovery too.

 6. Have fun with this until your child has found them all.
 They may want to repeat this and have you hide them again.
 Go for it!